openshift-labs/learn-katacoda/intro-openshift/deploying-python/07-triggering-a-new-build.md

 By monitoring pods using the ``--watch`` option, you can see progress as a new build and deployment occur, along with a new instance of the application being started and the old instance terminated.

+To exit the command when the build has completed, type _CTRL-C_ in the terminal window.

-When the deployment has completed, if you visit the web application once more, you will see that the banner colour has been changed to blue.
+If you visit the web application once more, you will see that the banner colour has been changed to blue.

 ![Blog Web Site](../../assets/intro-openshift/deploying-python/07-blog-web-site-blue.png)